Skip to main content

 Proteasome

 The 26S proteasome is the central element of proteostasis regulation in eukaryotic cells.
-It is required for the degradation of protein factors in multiple cellular pathways and it plays a fundamental role in cell stability.
-The 26S proteasome has a structural configuration that confines the proteolytic active sites in a location unreachable for native and functional proteins, thus preventing uncontrolled degradation.
-The proteolytic active sites are found in the interior of a barrel-shaped core particle (CP or 20S).
-The entrances of the tunnel, placed at the distal ends of the barrel, are commonly occupied by the regulatory particle (RP or 19S), a sophisticated protein assembly that acts as a substrate processing machine.
-The regulatory particle has the important role of receiving, deubiquitinating, unfolding, and translocating substrates to the CP and it adopts different configurations depending on the activity states they exhibit.
+It is required for the degradation of protein factors in multiple cellular pathways and plays a fundamental role in cellular stability.
+The 26S proteasome has a structural configuration that confines the proteolytic active sites to a location inaccessible to native and functional proteins, thus preventing uncontrolled degradation.
+The proteolytically active sites are found in the interior of a barrel-shaped core particle (CP or 20S).
+The tunnel entrances, located at the distal ends of the barrel, are commonly occupied by the regulatory particle (RP or 19S), a complex protein assembly that functions as a substrate-processing machine.
+The regulatory particle plays a crucial role in receiving, deubiquitinating, unfolding, and translocating substrates to the CP, adopting different configurations depending on its activity state.
 This process typically requires ATP hydrolysis.
-Moreover, conformationally distinct proteasomes may show different subcellular distributions depending on functional requirements in each cell type and environmental situation.
-Proteasomes are distributed throughout the cell, detected in the cytoplasm and the nucleus, and they can localize to hotspots in distinct intracellular regions or specific sites with high protein metabolism or with specific protein degradation requirements.
+Moreover, conformationally distinct proteasomes may exhibit different subcellular distributions, depending on the functional requirements of each cell type and environmental situation.
+Proteasomes are distributed throughout the cell, detected in both the cytoplasm and the nucleus, and can localize to specific sites with high protein metabolism or with distinct protein degradation requirements.

-The core of the proteasome consists of a symmetrical cylinder-shaped structure composed of four stacked rings, each containing 7 different subunits and is called the 20S proteasome, as shown in Figure \(\PageIndex{4}\).
+The core of the proteasome consists of a symmetrical cylinder-shaped structure composed of four stacked rings, each containing seven different subunits.
+It is called the 20S proteasome, as shown in Figure \(\PageIndex{4}\).
 The two outer rings are each composed of seven α-subunits (α1-α7 or PSMA1-7).
-During proteasome assembly, the α-rings serve as the backbone for the incorporation of β-subunits, followed by the dimerization of two half proteasomes.
-In mature proteasomes, the α-rings regulate substrate entrance since the α-subunits have hydrophobic loops that close the 20S barrel to prevent the random entry of substrates.
+During proteasome assembly, the α-rings serve as the backbone for the incorporation of β-subunits, followed by the dimerization of two half-proteasomes.
+In mature proteasomes, the α-rings regulate substrate entry, as the α-subunits have hydrophobic loops that close the 20S barrel, preventing random substrate entry.

 Figure \(\PageIndex{4}\): Sabine et al., Frontiers in Molecular Biosciences, 6 (2019), https://www.frontiersin.org/articles...olb.2019.00056.
 DOI=10.3389/fmolb.2019.00056.
 Creative Commons Attribution License (CC BY).

-In general, protein entry can only be established after gate opening by proteasome activators (PAs) such as the 19S cap, after which substrates can enter the interior of the 20S core for degradation.
+In general, protein entry can be established only after gate opening by proteasome activators (PAs), such as the 19S cap, allowing substrates to enter the interior of the 20S core for degradation.
 The inner two rings of the 20S barrel consist of the subunits β1-β7 (PSMB1-7).
-Each β-ring contains 3 catalytic subunits; termed β1, β2, and β5.
+Each β-ring contains three catalytic subunits, termed β1, β2, and β5.
 In mature 20S complexes, the pro-peptides of these catalytic β-subunits are auto-catalytically removed.
 Upon autocatalytic processing, the N-terminal threonine residues become exposed as the catalytically reactive residues, harboring both the nucleophile (the hydroxyl group) and the catalytic base (the N-terminal amine) involved in peptide bond cleavage.
 Each catalytic subunit has selectivity toward specific residues. β1 has caspase- or peptidyl-glutamyl peptidase-like activity, preferring cleavage at the C-terminus of acidic residues. β2 has trypsin-like activity and cleaves after basic residues, while β5 has chymotrypsin-like activity and prefers cleavage after hydrophobic residues.
 Figure \(\PageIndex{5}\) shows an interactive iCn3D model of the Human 20S Proteasome (6RGQ).

 Figure \(\PageIndex{5}\): Human 20S Proteasome (6RGQ).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...9gDp6nj7Co2Ud9

 A possible generic mechanism for the cleavage of peptide bonds by the beta chain is shown in Figure \(\PageIndex{6}\).
-The mechanism shows how the newly exposed N-terminal threonine acts as both the nucleophile (the hydroxyl group) and the catalytic base.
+The mechanism illustrates how the newly exposed N-terminal threonine functions as both the nucleophile (via its hydroxyl group) and the catalytic base.

 Figure \(\PageIndex{6}\): Possible mechanism for the beta chain proteasome cleavage of proteins. after Arjun Saha, Gabriel Oanca, Dibyendu Mondal, and Arieh Warshel.
 The Journal of Physical Chemistry B 2020124 (27), 5626-5635.
 DOI: 10.1021/acs.jpcb.0c04435

-Proteins are normally targeted to the proteasome using ubiquitin labels attached covalently to a lysine residue, usually in a chained form that produces a polyubiquitinated protein.
+Proteins are normally targeted to the proteasome via ubiquitin labels attached covalently to a lysine residue, usually in a linear chain that produces a polyubiquitinated protein.
 The process of protein polyubiquitination is carried out by a highly specialized and diverse enzymatic system, which

 includes families of ubiquitin-activating enzymes (E1), ubiquitin-conjugating enzymes (E2), and ubiquitin ligases (E3).

-The covalent attachment of ubiquitin to specific target proteins is mainly accomplished by stepwise enzymatic cascade reactions, and ubiquitin is attached to the substrates via the concerted action of ubiquitin-activating enzyme (E1), ubiquitin-conjugating enzyme (E2), and ubiquitin ligase (E3).
+The covalent attachment of ubiquitin to specific target proteins is primarily achieved through a stepwise enzymatic cascade, in which ubiquitin is attached to substrates via the concerted action of the ubiquitin-activating enzyme (E1), ubiquitin-conjugating enzyme (E2), and ubiquitin ligase (E3).
 The attachment of ubiquitin or ubiquitin chains to the substrate is a successive process, as shown in Figure \(\PageIndex{7}\).
-First, the C-terminal carboxylic acid is activated by adenylation using a molecule of ATP forming an adenylate (AMP-) intermediate.
-The adenylate acts as a good leaving group during the next reaction where an E1-ubiquitin thioester bond is formed between the C-terminal Gly carboxyl group of ubiquitin and the active site Cys of the E1 enzyme.
+First, the C-terminal carboxylic acid is adenylated with ATP, forming an adenylate (AMP-) intermediate.
+The adenylate acts as a good leaving group during the next reaction, where an E1-ubiquitin thioester bond is formed between the C-terminal Gly carboxyl group of ubiquitin and the active site Cys of the E1 enzyme.
 AMP leaves the active site at this point.
-Note that ATP is used in many reactions to activate carboxylic acid functional groups through the formation of an adenylate intermediate and that this will be seen as a theme in many different types of reactions throughout this textbook.
-Once the ubiquitin is docked as a thioester on E1, it can be transferred to a Cys residue of the E2 enzyme to form an E2-ubiquitin thioester-linked intermediate.
+Note that ATP is used in many reactions to activate carboxylic acid functional groups through the formation of an adenylate intermediate, and that this will be seen as a theme in many different types of reactions throughout this textbook.
+Once ubiquitin is docked as a thioester on E1, it can be transferred to a Cys residue of E2 to form an E2-ubiquitin thioester-linked intermediate.
 This enzymatic reaction is known as a transesterification.

 Figure \(\PageIndex{7}\): Enzymatic Activity of the E1 Ubiquitin Activating Enzyme.
 Conversion of Gly 76 on ubiquitin to E1 and E2 thioesters.
 After Hann, Z.S., et. al. (2019) PNAS 116(31)15475-15484.

-Eventually, the E2 transfers the ubiquitin to the substrate protein by E3.
+Eventually, the E2 transfers the ubiquitin to the substrate protein by the E3.
 Ubiquitin is conjugated to the target protein through an isopeptide bond between its C-terminal glycine (Gly76) and the ε-amino group of a lysine residue.
-There are three typical ways of linking the ubiquitin with the substrate, as shown in Figure \(\PageIndex{8}\).
-The first is called mono-ubiquitination, which refers to the modification of one site of a substrate by a single ubiquitin molecule.
-The second is multi-mono-ubiquitination, which means adding several ubiquitin molecules repetitively to distinct sites (multi-mono-ubiquitination).
-The third is called polyubiquitination (including linear polyubiquitination and branched polyubiquitination), in which ubiquitin molecules are added to the same site (polyubiquitination, including linear polyubiquitination and branched polyubiquitination) of a substrate.
-In the second and third ways of linking, the previously attached ubiquitin serves as the “acceptor” of subsequently added ubiquitin.
+There are three typical ways of linking ubiquitin with the substrate, as shown in Figure \(\PageIndex{8}\).
+The first is called mono-ubiquitination, which refers to the modification of a single site on a substrate by a single ubiquitin molecule.
+The second is multi-mono-ubiquitination, which involves repeatedly adding multiple ubiquitin molecules to distinct sites.
+The third is called polyubiquitination, which includes both linear and branched polyubiquitination.
+Ubiquitin molecules are added to the same site on a substrate.
+In the second and third ways of linking, the previously attached ubiquitin serves as the “acceptor” for the subsequent addition of ubiquitin.
 Of course, polyubiquitin chains linked by the same Lys are homogeneous, while those linked at different Lys are heterogeneous or mixed ones.

 Figure \(\PageIndex{8}\): The Ubiquitin-Proteasome System.
 Liu, W., et.al.
 (2020) Int J Mol Sci 21(8):2894

-The process of ubiquitination from activation to the attachment to the substrate is catalyzed by three major enzymes.
-The substrates labeled by ubiquitin are degraded by the 26S proteasome or play a non-degradative role in other processes.
+Three major enzymes catalyze ubiquitination, from activation to attachment to the substrate.
+Ubiquitin-labeled substrates are degraded by the 26S proteasome or function in non-degradative roles in other processes.
 Abbreviations: APC, Anaphase-promoting complex; DUBs, Deubiquitinating enzymes; E1, Ubiquitin-activating enzyme; E2, Ubiquitin-conjugating enzyme; E3, Ubiquitin-ligase enzyme; Cul-based, Cullin-RING box1-Ligase; HECT, Homology to E6-AP C Terminus; Ub, Ubiqitin; SUMO, Small ubiquitin-related modifier; RBX1, RING-Box 1; RING, Really interesting new gene; RBR, RING1-IBR(cysteine/histidine-rich region)-RING2.

-Subsequently, the substrate complex tagged by the ubiquitin is either degraded by the 26S proteasome or executes nonproteolytic functions, such as the regulation of gene expression, cellular trafficking, or other biological function.
+Subsequently, the ubiquitin-tagged substrate complex is either degraded by the 26S proteasome or performs non-proteolytic functions, such as regulating gene expression, cellular trafficking, or other biological processes.
 In most cases, polyubiquitinated proteins are recognized and degraded by the 26S proteasome, and the ubiquitin or ubiquitin chain is hydrolyzed and freed by deubiquitinating enzymes (DUBs) for reuse in further conjugation cycles after being removed from the substrate protein (Figure 27.3.6).

 The family of E3 enzymes is large and diverse.
 It is estimated that there are 600-700 E3 enzymes in humans, representing approximately 5% of the human genome.
-Thus, E3 enzymes can be very substrate specific, leading to the specialized degradation of a small subset of proteins within the cell.
-E2 enzymes are the intersection between E1 and E3 enzymes and help to determine the ubiquitination of specific target proteins by interacting with different types of E3 enzymes.
+Thus, E3 enzymes can be highly substrate-specific, leading to the specialized degradation of a small subset of proteins within the cell.
+E2 enzymes are the link between E1 and E3 enzymes, helping determine the ubiquitination of specific target proteins by interacting with various E3 enzymes.

 Figure \(\PageIndex{9}\) shows an interactive iCn3D model of the Yeast proteasome in resting state (C1-a) (6J2X). (long load)